Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models: Parting with false intuitions about the modality gap

-To test similarity of neighborhood relations of the embeddings (2nd question), we computed the mean embedding for each class in CIFAR-10, CIFAR-100 \cite{cifar}, and three ImageNet-100 splits \cite{rince}.
-We computed the normalized Kendall-Tau distance ($[0,1]$), where the normalization accounts for varying number of classes.
-Intuitively, it counts the percentage of bubble-sort swaps (\wrt all possible swaps) necessary to transform a nearest neighbor list of modality A to match the nearest neighbor list of modality B. \cref{tab:kendall_tau} reveals that the neighborhood orderings are dissimilar between the modalities.
+A key precondition of these translation approaches are similar neighborhood relations across modalities.
+To test their similarity, we computed the mean embedding of each class in CIFAR-10, CIFAR-100 \citep{cifar}, and three ImageNet-100 splits \citep{rince}.
+We computed the Kendall-$\tau$ distance normalized by the number of classes.
+Intuitively, it counts the percentage of bubble-sort swaps \wrt all possible swaps needed to transform modality A's nearest neighbor list to match modality B's. \Cref{tab:kendall_tau} shows that the neighborhood orderings are dissimilar between the modalities.
+Hence, these simple transformations cannot improve performance. \begin{takeaway} Simple post-hoc approaches can close the modality gap but do not improve performance.
+One reason for this is that the modalities have different local neighborhoods. \end{takeaway} Looking at the bigger picture, why does the modality gap emerge in the first place?
+In \cref{sec:miniCLIP}, we will show that an information imbalance between modalities is the main factor for its emergence.

-\begin{takeaway} Directions of image and text embeddings align when corrected by the modality gap vector and neighborhood relations vary between the modalities. \end{takeaway}

-\section{Object Bias Is a Caption Presence Bias}
+\section{Object bias is a caption presence bias}

-Object bias refers to the observation that contrastive vision-language models have high performance on downstream tasks mainly linked to objects, while achieving comparably worse performance on tasks linked to other latent factors, such as attributes \cite{bravo2023open}.
-However, solely assessing object bias based on worse performance on some attribute benchmark may be misleading, as the task just could be more difficult than an object-based task.
+The hypothesis that contrastive \acrshortpl{vlm} are biased towards objects was based on their poorer performance on non-object (\eg, attribute) compared to object tasks \citep{bravo2023open}.
+However, this can be misleading, as an attribute-based task could just be more difficult than an object-based task.

-Instead, we propose a measure for object \vs attribute bias, denoted as \underline{M}atching \underline{O}bject \underline{A}ttribute \underline{D}istance (\obm). \obm quantifies how well a model distinguishes matching to non-matching images (or texts) of objects $o$ compared to attributes $a$.
-Matching images (texts) show both the same object or attribute, whereas non-matching images (texts) show different objects or attributes.
-We define \obm for L2-normalized image embeddings $\mathbf{x}$ as follows:\\[-5mm]
+Thus, to study the bias towards objects, we propose a measure for object \vs attribute bias, denoted as \underline{M}atching \underline{O}bject \underline{A}ttribute \underline{D}istance (\obm). \obm quantifies how well a model can distinguish matching from non-matching images (or texts) of objects $o$ compared to attributes $a$.
+Matching images (texts) show the same object or attribute, whereas non-matching images (texts) show different objects or attributes. \obm can be computed for each modality.
+For images, we define it as:

-where are normalization factors, are all images that (not) entail the object or attribute , respectively.
-We similarly define for text embeddings .
-Positive values indicate a bias towards objects, negative values a bias towards attributes, and zero no bias.